SoK: Log Based Transparency Enhancing Technologies: Transparency And Security

 \section{Transparency And Security}

-This section considers transparency from a security point of view, looking at how transparency relates to the assets of the parties involved, and threats based on the essential mechanisms that we have outlined above.

-Although many transparency enhancing technologies have come from security and cryptography research (e.g., cryptographic logs) and, therefore, have involved a security-focused approach, this is not always the case for other transparency initiatives, such as model and dataset labels that have been proposed without threat models~\cite{gebru2021datasheets,holland2018dataset}.
-Moreover, even for cryptographic mechanisms, threats are typically expressed in terms of cryptographic properties of the mechanisms, particularly when these mechanisms are introduced as abstract primitives, useful for applications outside of transparency, rather than as part of a system focused on transparency, which is our approach here.
+Although many transparency enhancing technologies have come from security and cryptography research (e.g., cryptographic logs) and, therefore, have involved a security-focused approach, this is not always the case.
+Moreover, even for cryptographic mechanisms, threats are typically expressed in terms of the cryptographic properties of the mechanisms, particularly when these mechanisms are introduced as abstract primitives, useful for applications outside of transparency, rather than as part of a system focused on transparency, which is our approach here.